 For 2011-2012 the Careers office is located in Room B-216, tel: 070-3281450, ext.
 1204

-Rick van Vliet, for Higher Education applications in Holland and ‘abroad’, Jane Austin, for UK applications and Amy Foster, USA and Canada applications
+Rick van Vliet, for Higher Education applications in Holland and ‘abroad’, Jane Austin, for UK applications and David Butcher, USA and Canada applications

 Meetings with the counselors can be set up by above email addresses.

 Please know that all information below, often in greatly added detail, can be found on shmoodle, to which all ISH students have access, also from home.